SirBrian1234/unitynetwork-tracker/README.md

 ## key-principles
 The network is based in three key-principles:

-* **Identification**: Each registered user or organisation may own multiple host-clients where each host-client may receive the same network address each time the device connects to the network
+* **Identification**: Each registered user or organisation may own multiple host-clients where each host-client may receive the same network address each time the device connects to the network which provides a way for a host to be dicoverable by others.
-* **Freedom**: Each client may host any kind of service and transfer any kind of data towards any other host-client without limitations of any kind
+* **Data Exchange Freedom**: Each host-client may transfer any kind of data towards any other host-client without limitations of any kind
-* **Security**: In order to defend its host-client privacy, the network provides RSA and AES algorithms for encryption and authentication and public key distribution to all blue and red nodes.
+* **Privacy**: In order to defend its host-client privacy, the network is built with public key distribution and provides RSA and AES algorithms for authentication and confidentiality.
 (If you do not want to use the encrypted version you may use the non_encrypted version from the respective branch)

 ## Reasoning